heiku-jiqu/github-blog/src/routes/blog/blogposts/post10.md

 # Chaining methods (.apply, .applymap, .map, .pipe)

-There are also a variety of (overlapping?) chaining methods that we can use, which can be confusing as well.
+There are a variety of (overlapping) chaining methods that we can use, which does not help with implementing chaining as it can be confusing to choose which methods to use.

-## Chaining Functions on DataFrames
+## Chaining functions on DataFrames

 When working with `DataFrames`, you have the option of `.pipe`, `.apply` and `.applymap` to chain functions, which is also unintuitive at first glance (which one should I use? they all look like they do the same thing!).

 As a general rule of thumb:

+- Default to using `.pipe`, so as to ease cognitive overhead in remembering which specific method to use.
+If pipe isn't suitable, try the below methods;
 - Use `.applymap` when you need element-wise operation
 - Use `.apply` when you need to operate on row-wise aggregations/Series
-- Otherwise, use `.pipe`

 However, note that `.applymap` and `.apply` applies the function to ALL elements/columns/rows, and in order to operate only on certain columns, you would have to do `df['col'].applymap(my_func)`

-## Chaining Functions on Series
+## Chaining functions on Series

 When working with `Series`, you have the option of `.pipe`, `.apply` and `.map`.
 Again, having multiple options that does _almost_ the same things can be very confusing.

 As a general rule of thumb:

+- Default to using `.pipe`, so as to ease cognitive overhead in remembering which specific method to use.
+If pipe isn't suitable, try the below methods;
 - Use `.map` when you want to substitute elements using a dictionary (e.g. map 'A' to 1, 'B' to 2, etc.)
 - Use `.apply` if you need to use Numpy functions
-- Otherwise, use `.pipe`

 # Speed

-Since most of these chaining methods uses for-loop in the background, it will not take advantage of native vectorization to improve runtimes.
+Since most of these chaining methods uses _Python_'s for-loop in the background, it will NOT take advantage of the machine code vectorization that Pandas (and Numpy) has integrated into its normal 'unchained' API.
+These vectorizations (e.g. `df['x'] / df['y']`) calls Numpy's underlying C code which helps to improve performance massively.
-Hence there is a major trade off in writing (somewhat) more readable code, which is disappointing as we have to trade off huge developer experience for runtime performance.
+Hence there is a major trade off in writing (somewhat) more readable code, which is kind of disappointing as we have to trade off developer experience for runtime performance.

+# Conclusion and alternatives

+It does seem like it is very hard to shoe-horn dplyr's more intuitive API into pandas', as they are fundamentally designed very differently.

+Some alternatives that have nicer APIs include R's [dplyr](https://dplyr.tidyverse.org/) as mentioned.
+If using python, there are also promising alternatives like [polars](https://www.pola.rs/) and [ibis](https://ibis-project.org/).

 # Code examples